|

 Public schools: grants are sent to the town treasurer.

 Please keep a copy of your signed contract.
-Your town or city treasurer
+Your town treasurer

 will likely need it for their records and to help them get your